 A second flood invaded Scottsville on June 21, 1972 resulting in damage to church property in the amount of $14,000.00.
 The water reached the dentil molding on our balcony.
 Flood waters came to the landing of the new building.

-Disaster was no stranger to the Scottsville church either; a fire on the night of February 27 and morning of February 28, 1976 destroyed major portions of the original church and 1927 addition.
-Fortunately, there was time for some volunteers to remove the alter furnishings and a few other objects from the sanctuary to safety.
+Disaster was no stranger to the Scottsville church either; a fire on the night of February 27 and morning of February 28, 1976 destroyed major portions of the original church.
+Fortunately, Pastor H. Fred Edge and his son moved the altar pieces out of the sanctuary while fire was coming under the doors from the classrooms closest to the lumberyard.
+One of the deacons and his son also helped move the altar pieces.
+They removed as much as they could until it was too unsafe to return to the sanctuary.
 Worship services were moved to the Annex while future plans were made for the church.
 The re-built building was dedicated on September 24, 1978.

 The next several decades would see many highlights and church ministries offered.
 Currently, Scottsville UMC is part of the Southern Albemarle Charge consisting of Scottsville UMC and Mount Zion UMC in Esmont, Virginia.
 While the churches have seen many pastors come and go, they continue to be active in the community and beyond through vibrant education, mission and outreach programs.